Theological Influences |

 --Myron C. Noonkester

 *Keach, Benjamin.
 Tropologia: A Key to Open Scripture Metaphors, in Four Books.
 To Which are Prefixed Arguments to Prove the Divine Authority of the Holy Scriptures...
 Together With Types of the Old Testament.
-London: Printed by J. W. Pasham, Black-Friars: For William Otridge, No. 134, and James Matthews, No. 18, in teh Strand, 1779.
+London: Printed by J. W. Pasham, Black-Friars: For William Otridge, No. 134, and James Matthews, No. 18, in the Strand, 1779.

-*Law, William.
+*___________.
 A Serious Call to a Devout and Holy Life.
 Adapted to the State and Condition of All Orders of Christians.
 By William Law, A. M. The Eighth Edition.
 Dublin: Printed for W. and H. Whitestone, No. 29, Capel-Street, 1779.

 *Marsden, George M. Jonathan Edwards: A Life.
 New Haven; Yale University Press, 2003.